terrybrash/grifter/README.md

 ## What's good

 - Fast.
 - Designed with a focus on _discovery_.
 You have a lot of unplayed games...don't you?
-Find the hidden gem amongst your collection in Grifter.
+Grifter can help you find the hidden gems amongst your collection.
 - Rich cataloging enabled by [IGDB](https://igdb.com): tags, screenshots, videos, descriptions.
 - Offline-friendly; everything's cached.
 - Single binary.